About Now

 3. Jack also wrote an excellent cost analysis: A Cost Analysis of Replication vs S3 Express One Zone in Transactional Data Systems

 4. In S3, if you store 100 billion objects, you might lose one in a year.
-To put it another way: if you store 10 million objects, it would take 10,000 years to lose one.
-If a dinosaur had stored 1,000 objects, they would still be intact after 65 million years 🦖
+To put it another way: if you store 10 million objects, you might lose one in 10,000 years.
+If a dinosaur had stored 1,000 objects, they may be still intact after 65 million years 🦖

 Thanks to Mr. Bhat, and Rishi for reading an early draft of this post.